JNLR shows 3.5m radio audience

 Research by Lumen Research and Dentsu for Radiocentre Ireland shows Irish radio outperforms global norms by 35 per cent on attention and memorability.
 Ciarán Cunningham, chief executive, Radiocentre Ireland, said it shows radio’s ability to deliver high attention at a low cost making radio a true “attention bargain” for advertisers.

-Photo: Today’s FM’s Ian Dempsey Breakfast Show remains the most listened to show on commercial radio.
-The latest JNLR study by Ipsos B&A shows that the show increased its audience by 6,000 to 224,000.
+Photo at top: Today’s FM’s Ian Dempsey Breakfast Show remains the most listened to show on commercial radio.
+The latest JNLR study by Ipsos B&A indicates that the show increased its audience by 6,000 to 224,000.
 Today FM achieved a market share of nine per cent.

 Privacy Policy | Cookies Policy